SuxinL/Notes/templates/problem_solving.md

 ### Context

 #### When
-[Specification: year, season, daytime, after some events]: #
+[Specification: year, season, daytime, during & after some events]: #

 #### Where
 [Localization]: #